Meet the WFI Alumni

 Luke has 16 years experience as an Environmental Advisor and Consultant for construction, energy and resources, oil and gas projects.
 He is currently an environmental consultant at B2B Environmental Surveys based in Brisbane, Australia, where he conducts research and development of aerial imaging, environmental surveys and data-driven GIS innovations.
 Previously he was an environmental advisor at QGC, a senior environmental scientist at Unidel Group, and an environmental advisor at Powerlink Queensland.

 Dr. Sue Baker finished her one-year Fellowship in January 2011.
 Her project at WFI was a study of variable retention silviculture methods and practices in the greater Pacific Northwest.
 Sue was supported jointly by Forest and Wood Products Australia and the Gottstein Trust.
+In 2012 she awarded a Fulbright Post-doctoral scholarship to continue conducting research in variable retention forestry with Washington Department of Natural Resources.
 Sue is currently a Research Fellow at University of Tasmania, looking at the impacts of forest management practices on ground-active beetles.
-She is also 2012 Fulbright Post-doctoral scholar.

 Shreejita Basu is an environmental engineer from New Delhi, India.
 She received her PhD from the Indian Institute of Technology (Delhi) and has been working on understanding the role that forestry can play in carbon markets in her country.
-Shreejita will be WFI’s first NGO Fellow who will be immersed in the WFI program to learn how an American forestry non-profit operates.
-The fellowship will provide an in-depth perspective on the challenges and opportunities in the private non-profit world, especially in natural resources-rich Oregon.
-This fellowship will include exposure to non-profit educational programming, communications, social media marketing and event planning.
+In 2017, Shreejita’s Fellowship project focused on learning how American non-profits in natural resources operate. (video)

 After spending a couple of years traveling around the world selling wood products, Alex recently spent 12 months working in the forest (logging, selling and buying timber).
 Alex is currently the Operation Director for Battistella Ind. e Com.
 Ltda in Rio Negrhinho, Brazil.
 During his Fellowship in 1994-1995, Alexandre authored the “Brazil Country Report” and participated in a Weyerhaeuser training program.

 Hebe Carus is a wildlife conservation biologist from Kingussie, Scotland.
-Most recently working as the Scottish Wildcat Land Management Officer for the Scottish Natural Heritage.
-Hebe joins WFI to gain new non-UK insights into how forestry can contribute to conversation aims and vice-versa.
-Her goal is to learn from Oregon forest managers, including those in collaborative works, how to achieve optimal management of public and private forestland at a landscape scale.
-Hebe is interested in how to transition from a simple stand structure to more complex structural diversity that in the long term can deliver a continuous flow of timber incomes as well as age class and species diversity.
+Hebe joined the 2017 WFI fellowship program to gain new non-UK insights into how forestry can contribute to conversation aims and vice-versa.
+Her goal was to learn from Oregon forest managers, including those in collaborative works, how to achieve optimal management of public and private forestland at a landscape scale. (video) Hebe is interested in how to transition from a simple stand structure to more complex structural diversity that in the long term can deliver a continuous flow of timber incomes as well as age class and species diversity.

-Li-Wan Chang finished her 6 month Fellowship porgram in November 2013.
+Li-Wan Chang finished her 6 month Fellowship program in November 2013.
 Li-Wan is a research assistant at the Taiwan Forestry Research Institute in Taipei.
-Here she does reserach on forest stand dynamics in response to natural distrubances.
-She also manages the Institute’s extensive library and helps the organization with internationa cooperations.
-At WFI Li-Wan studied the similarities between forest health and management issues between the US and Taiwan.
+There she does research on forest stand dynamics in response to natural disturbances.
+She also manages the Institute’s extensive library and helps the organization with international cooperation.
+At WFI, Li-Wan studied the similarities between forest health and management issues between the US and Taiwan.
 She concluded that while many things are similar, public perception of forestry and forestry issues is very different between the two and that perception plays a major role in how forests are ultimately managed.

 During her Fellowship in 2007-2008, Mariane conducted a trade study on Brazilian moulding and millwork.
 Since 2011 she has worked for KLABIN S/A in Parana State, Brazil where she is responsible for forest protection, pest and disease monitoring and environmental zoning.
 KLABIN S/A is the largest paper company in Brazil.